PowerSheetco/rss-reader-upwork/privacy-policy.md

 * Send email as you.
 This is necessary to send you email notifications.
 * Allow this application to run when you are not present.
 This in necessary to regularly check the feeds.

-Besides that by using the Reader you are sharing with us the following information:

-* Your name
-* Email
-* Language preference
-* Profile picture